MasterScrat/Chatistics/README.md

 ## Improvement ideas

-* Parsers for more chat platforms: WhatsApp?
+* Parsers for more chat platforms: Signal?
 Pidgin? ...
 * Handle group chats on more platforms.
-* Figure out `OWN_NAME` automatically.

 Pull requests are welcome!